swiftlang/swift/.github/PULL_REQUEST_TEMPLATE.md

 1. Builds the compiler incrementally.
 2. Builds the standard library incrementally.
-3. lldb is build incrementally.
+3. lldb is built incrementally.
 4. The swift test and validation-test targets are run.
 The optimized version of these tests are not run.
 5. lldb is tested.